Executive Order 2018-03 and Public Law 106-402

 3. Director or designee of the Division of Rehabilitation Services, Department of Human Services;

-4. The secretary or designee of the Department of Social Services;
+4. The director or designee of the Division of Long Term Services and Supports, Department of Human Services;

-7. The director or designee of the University Center for Excellence in Developmental Disabilities
+8. The director or designee of the University of South Dakota Center for Disabilities.

 Representatives of the following local agencies, nongovernmental agencies, and private nonprofit